stridecolossus/JOVE/docs/blog/part-4-models/depth-buffer.md

 matrix = rot.multiply(trans);
 ```

-We add a new camera object to the configuration class:
+We add a camera to the configuration class:

 ```java
 public class CameraConfiguration {